A luxe IKEA hack that "raises the bar". DIY instructions for making this darling drinks cabinet in time for happy hour.

 Carry your darling new drinks cabinet into position and style it like the sophisticated hero piece it is.
 The last step is to pour yourself a cocktail - you earned it!

-We'd love to see some photos of your project and share them with the Stylkea family.
-Don't forget to tag us (#stylkea) or email your photos to email@example.com.
+We'd love to see photos of your project and to share them with the Stylkea DIY Tribe.
+Don't forget to tag us on social (#stylkea) or email your photos to firstname.lastname@example.org.